Our Ireland Travel Journal for 2007

 View Map of Route.
 Clicking on a number on the map will take you to that location in the journal.

 We started this trip with B&B reservations in Dublin for the first few days, then headed down thru Avoca to Inchigeelagh.
 From there we dropped down to the Sheep's Head for a night and then to Castletownbere to stay with our friends the Harringtons.
 We spent Christmas and Wren's Day in Ballyferriter and then spent a lovely night in Camp.
 Then off to Co.
 Clare and Kilfenora.
-We planned to stay a week and then wander North, but weather and Clare inspired us stay two weeks and then flew out of Shannon.
+We planned to stay a week and then wander North, but weather and Clare inspired us stay two weeks and then fly out of Shannon.

 Itinerary: